Thiyl radical: Thiyl radical in biology

 Thiyl radicals in vivo primarily are derived from the amino acid residue cysteine.

 Thiyl radicals are involved in the mechanism of action of ribonucleotide reductase, an enzyme that catalyzes the formation of deoxyribonucleotides from ribonucleotides.
 It catalyzes this formation by removing the 2'-hydroxyl group of the ribose ring of nucleoside diphosphates (or triphosphates depending on the class of RNR).

 Other important substrates of thiyl radicals in biological systems are lipids, where thiyl radicals promote peroxidation.
 In this process, thiyl radicals act as chain transfer catalysts by transferring the unpaired electron to a new lipid, thereby.
-Other substrates of thiyl radicals include other proteins (k = 1.4 x 10^{5} M^{−1}s^{−1}), monounsaturated fatty acids (MUFAs) (k = 1.6 x 10^{5} M^{−1}s^{−1}), and ubiquinone (k = 2.5 x 10^{3} M^{−1}s^{−1}).
+Other substrates of thiyl radicals include other proteins (k = 1.4 × 10^{5} M^{−1}s^{−1}), monounsaturated fatty acids (MUFAs) (k = 1.6 × 10^{5} M^{−1}s^{−1}), and ubiquinone (k = 2.5 × 10^{3} M^{−1}s^{−1}).
 The addition of lipophilic thiols in cell culture or administration to C. elegans accelerated lipid peroxidation, caused damage to membrane proteins and was associated with a decline in polyunsaturated fatty acids (PUFAs) and a shortened lifespan.